 There are two aspects of product development that naturally hinder creativity: style guides and product requirements.
 Fighting them for the sake of creativity is like arguing your house doesn't need walls; it just doesn't work.
 Generally speaking, the more a style is defined, the less creative space there is to work with.
 And we don't build things because we want them, we build them for the end user (ie. product requirements).
 Sometimes you need to challenge things in your style guide, and product requirements too, but rarely just for the sake of creativity.

-The drawing above is inspired by a real product we've worked on.
-It's related to anomaly detection, and much of the work either falls within our style guide or satisfies product requirements that don't open up much of a creative space.
+The drawing above is inspired by a real product we've worked on (Symantec Anomaly Detection for ICS).
+Much of the work either falls within our style guide or satisfies product requirements that don't open up much of a creative space.
 But then there's the topology map, an interactive visualization of connected devices.
 At first blush, this doesn't feel like something that could be super creative, but it is.
 The designer on our team was very thoughtful about how the map would scale (zoom in and out), what the icons would look like for each devices type, and how the end user would interact with it.
-The whole thing may lead to a patent and has received compliments from around the company.
+Two patents were filed for the design, and it has been well received throughout the company.

 The key is to find these kinds of things within your product, and while you can't put all your focus there, make sure to surface it as an opportunity to create.
-Your designers may get discouraged by the mass of mundane console work, but there usually are hidden gems that you can shine a light on.
+Your designers may get discouraged by the mass of mundane data grid work, but there are usually hidden gems that you can shine a light on.

 ATTITUDE AND THE "A" PLAYER